 Why Web3 Matters

-The current internet has several issues:
+The current internet ecosystem has several challenges:

 - Data privacy concerns

-- Monopoly of large tech companies
+- Control by large technology companies

 - Lack of transparency